dreamonkey/responsive-image-loader/README.md

 ### <span id="resolution-switching"></span> Resolution switching

-Breakpoints generation adds as many breakpoints as possible into narrow viewports (smartphones), which suffer high budle sizes the most (eg. when using data network); it also grants some breakpoints to wider viewports (laptops, desktops), where is less critical to save bandwidth.
+Breakpoints generation adds as many breakpoints as possible into narrow viewports (smartphones), which suffer high bundle sizes the most (eg. when using data network); it also grants some breakpoints to wider viewports (laptops, desktops), where is less critical to save bandwidth.
 If narrow viewports need less breakpoints than originally allocated for them, those breakpoints are re-allocated to wider viewports and removed when they cannot be used in the widest viewport available.

 #### `resizer` (default: 'sharp')